paymill/paymill-js/readme.md

 Available methods are (depending on the service):

 - **create ( or createXXX )**
 A service may include multiple create methods, depending on the parameters.
-Accepts arguments.
-Cannot create an object locally and call create, you always have to supply parameters.
+You cannot create an object locally and call create with it, you have to supply the input parameters.
 - **detail**
 Accepts an object or an objects id and returns an object.
 If the parameter is an object, the same object will be updated and returned.
 - **remove**